skyhitblog/skyhitblog.github.io/index.md

 Right now I'm pursuing Engineering in Computer Science and IT.

 I love building apps using Ruby on Rails & React Native.

-Presently, I'm working on my new startup [FoodSpace](http://foodspace.in).
-We deliver whole foods to your doorstep and have a goal of bridging the gap between food producers and consumers.

 I've gained a lot of experience by working with many amazing people.
 The journey has been great so far. :)